apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux.md

    `export ODBCINI=~/.odbc.ini`
 2. Set the MAPRDRILLINI environment variable to point to `.mapr.drillodbc.ini` in your home directory.
 For example:
    `export MAPRDRILLINI=~/.mapr.drillodbc.ini`
-3. Set the LD_LIBRARY_PATH environment variable  to point to your ODBC driver manager libraries and the MapR ODBC Driver for Apache Drill shared libraries.
+3. Set the `LD_LIBRARY_PATH` environment variable  to point to your ODBC driver manager libraries.
 For example:
-   `export LD_LIBRARY_PATH=/usr/local/lib:/opt/mapr/drillodbc/lib/64`
+   `export LD_LIBRARY_PATH=/usr/local/lib`

 You can have both 32- and 64-bit versions of the driver installed at the same time on the same computer.
-{% include startimportant.html %}Do not include the paths to both 32- and 64-bit shared libraries in LD_LIBRARY PATH at the same time.{% include endimportant.html %}
+{% include startimportant.html %}Do not include the paths to both 32- and 64-bit shared libraries in `LD_LIBRARY_PATH` at the same time.{% include endimportant.html %}
 Only include the path to the shared libraries corresponding to the driver matching the bitness of the client application you use to access Drill.

 ----------